OpenMDAO/POEMs/POEM_015/POEM_015.md

 ----------------------------------------------------------

 In cases where the auto-ivc output connects to a single input, the value and unit of that output can be determined directly from the input.
 When there are two or more inputs promoted to a group level but nothing is connected to that promoted name, the defaults can become ambiguous if any of the values/units differ amongst the promoted set.
-In the case of any amiguity, users must call `group.add_input(...)` and provide the necessary default information.
+In the case of any amiguity, users must call `group.set_input_defaults(...)` and provide the necessary default information.

-An auto-ivc output will be created and connected to any group level variable declared by `add_input` *if and only if* there is no source connected to that input when `probem.setup()` is called.
+An auto-ivc output will be created and connected to any group level variable declared by `set_input_defaults` *if and only if* there is no source connected to that input when `probem.setup()` is called.
-Thus the units/value given in the `group.add_input` call will only be used if an auto_ivc output is connected to that `natural_name`.
+Thus the units/value given in the `group.set_input_defaults` call will only be used if an auto_ivc output is connected to that `natural_name`.
 Otherwise, the units/value of whatever the connected output are will be used.

 Notes:

-* `add_input` at the group level will take the same arguments as `add_input` at the component level
+* `set_input_defaults` at the group level will take the same arguments `units` and or `val`
-* the unit information given in `add_input` will define the units used when setting/getting values using that `natural_name`
+* the unit information given in `set_input_defaults` will define the units used when setting/getting values using the promoted name.
-* there is no `add_output` at the group level!
-* potential conflicts in the `src_indices` arguments between group level and component level need to be addressed
-    * If the user specifies `src_indices` and/or `flat_src_indices` only at the group level,
-    then the the group level superceeds the component level and all inputs will use the group specification.
-    * If the user specifies `src_indices` and/or `flat_src_indices` at both the group level and also at the component level, then the two specifications must match (in both shape and values) otherwise it is an error.
-    * If the user specifies `src_indices` and/or `flat_src_indices` at only the component level, but not at the group level then each input can have its own `src_indices` which will be respected.
-    This behavior matches what already happens in V3.0 when `src_indices` are specified at the component level and then the input is promoted.

 Backwards Incompatible API Changes
 ----------------------------------

 * Problem.model can no longer be a single component

-* If you have an uny promoted, but unconnected inputs with different values/units then you must call `add_input` at the group level.
+* If you have an uny promoted, but unconnected inputs with different values/units then you must call `set_input_defaults` at the group level.
 Otherwise an error will be thrown during setup, because the it is not possible to infer the units/value for the auto_ivc output.

 * Previously, if you had a model with an unconnected promoted input at the group level, you could manually set the  values of each of the component inputs to a different value by addressing each one by its absolute name (i.e. its full path name).